medusajs/medusa/docs/content/modules/carts-and-checkout/backend/add-payment-provider.md

 ### initiatePayment

-This method is called either if a region has only one payment provider or when [a Payment Sessions is selected](/api/store#tag/Cart/operation/PostCartsCartPaymentSession), which occurs when the customer selects their preferred payment method during checkout.
+This method is called either if a region has only one payment provider enabled or when [a Payment Session is selected](/api/store#tag/Cart/operation/PostCartsCartPaymentSession), which occurs when the customer selects their preferred payment method during checkout.
 It is used to allow you to make any necessary calls to the third-party provider to initialize the payment.

 For example, in Stripe this method is used to create a Payment Intent for the customer.